Power monoids and their arithmetic: a survey: Formalities.

 To the best of our knowledge, unit-cancellativity was first studied in the commutative setting by Rosales et al.~\cite[Section~4, p.~72]{Ros-GS} (under a different name), and in the non-commutative setting by Fan and Tringali \cite[Section~2.1]{Fa-Tr18}.
 Acyclicity, on the other hand, was first introduced in \cite[Definition~4.2]{Tr20(c)}.
 Commutative or unit-cancellative monoids are Dedekind-finite \cite[Proposition 4.3(i)]{Tr20(c)}.
 Moreover, every acyclic monoid is unit-cancellative, and the converse holds in the commutative setting.

 Given a set $A$, we denote by $\mathscr F^+(A)$ the \evid{free semigroup over $A$} and write $\ast_A$ for its operation; when no ambiguity is likely to arise, we drop the subscript $A$ from this notation.
 As a set, $\mathscr F^+(A)$ consists of all non-empty finite tuples of elements of $A$, and $\ast_A$ is the operation of \evid{concatenation} of such tuples.
+Adding the empty tuple as the identity element for concatenation yields the \evid{free monoid} $\mathscr F(A)$ over $A$.